Sergi Altimira

-Sergi Altimira Clavell (born 25 August 2001) is a Spanish footballer who plays as a midfielder for CE Sabadell FC.
+Sergi Altimira Clavell (born 25 August 2001) is a Spanish professional footballer who plays as a defensive midfielder for La Liga club Real Betis.

-Club career
+Career

 Sabadell

 Born in Cardedeu, Barcelona, Catalonia, Altimira joined FC Barcelona's La Masia in 2012, from hometown club FC Cardedeu.
 In 2019, he left Barça and joined CE Sabadell FC.

 Loan to Granollers

 On 29 May 2020, after finishing his formation, Altimira was loaned to Tercera División side EC Granollers for the season.
 He made his senior debut on 1 November, coming on as a second-half substitute in a 7–0 away routing of UE Figueres.

 Breakthrough

 Upon returning to Sabadell, Altimira was included in the first team squad by manager Antonio Hidalgo, and renewed his contract with the club on 7 September 2021.
 He played 29 times for the side in all competitions during the 2021–22 campaign.

 Altimira's performances has led to interest in his services from his former club Barcelona, amongst others.
-Strong interest was reported to be present from the Gerard Piqué's FC Andorra, as well as from La Liga side Villareal CF. However, despite Barcelona's efforts to sign Altimira on the final day of the transfer window in August 2022, they were unable to agree terms on the transfer leaving Altimira remaining under contract to Sabadell until June 2023.
+Strong interest was reported to be present from the Gerard Piqué's FC Andorra, as well as from La Liga side Villarreal CF. However, despite Barcelona's efforts to sign Altimira on the final day of the transfer window in August 2022, they were unable to agree terms on the transfer leaving Altimira remaining under contract to Sabadell until June 2023.